 If you live in Washington, then ask your state legislators how they voted on HB 1501.
 If they voted for it, thank them.
 If not, spank them!

-Once you have contacted one or more of your state legislators, click the orange banner above to report taking action!
+Once you have contacted one or more of your state legislators, click the orange banner below to report taking action!

 [Congratulations to the Alliance for Gun Responsibility and other groups that helped to enact HB 1501 into law!]